benmvp/slides/2023/ato/nextjs.md

 NOTES:

-- First let's start with CSR better know as **client-side rendering**
+- First let's start with CSR better known as **client-side rendering**
 - Client-side rendering is how single-page apps (SPAs) started out
   - It's probably the most common rendering strategy
   - In fact, Create React App is like this still